 How to Replace a Kawasaki Mule Starter Motor

-Replacing a starter motor in a Kawasaki Mule requires the arduous task of removing the clutch assemblies to access the starter motor.
+Replacing a starter motor in a Kawasaki UTV requires the arduous task of removing the clutch assemblies to access the starter motor.

 Your local Kawasaki dealership would charge you a hefty sum for that, so doing it yourself will save you a lot of money.
-Below we walk you through replacing a Kawasaki Mule Pro FXT starter motor.
-Use this guide, and watch our Kawasaki Mule starter motor installation video above for reference to get this job done!
+Watch the video above and follow the steps below to replace the starter motor in a Kawasaki Mule PRO side-by-side.

-Tools and Parts Needed - Kawasaki Mule Starter Replacement
+Tools and Parts - Kawasaki Mule Starter Replacement

 - Ratchet and extensions